dmbarbour/glas/docs/GlasCLI.md

 * **write:Binary** - write a list of bytes to standard output.
 * **read:Count** - read up to Count bytes from standard input as available.

-In context of a filesystem API, we might implicitly rewrite 'read' and 'write' effects into file operations on references 'std:out' and 'std:in'.
+In context of a filesystem API, these operations might implicitly rewrite into effects on 'std:out' and 'std:in' file references.

 ### Environment Variables